ibm-cloud-docs/speech-to-text/formatting.md

 ## Smart formatting Version 2
 {: #smart-formatting-version}

-The new version of smart formatting feature is available for US English, Brazilian Portuguese, French, German, Castilian Spanish, Spanish Latin American, and French Canadian.
+The new version of the smart formatting feature is available for US English, Brazilian Portuguese, French, German, Castilian Spanish, Spanish Latin American, and French Canadian.
 It is also available for the en-WW_Medical_Telephony model when US English audio is recognized.

 The new version:
 -	provides more flexibility in adding new languages and patterns compared to older smart formatting.
--	uses a more sophisticated machine learning technique (Weighted Finite State Transducers) to identify entities in texts compared to the older version, which was rule-based approach.
+-	uses a more sophisticated machine learning technique (Weighted Finite State Transducers) to identify entities in texts compared to the older version, which was a rule-based approach.
--	provides more accurate entity classification and formatting and also adds capability to define hierarchies using weights when same text can be identified as two different entity type.
+-	provides more accurate entity classification and formatting and also adds the capability to define hierarchies by using weights when same text can be identified as two different entity types.

 The `smart_formatting` feature directs the service to convert the following strings into more conventional representations: